t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

+* Extending cloud platforms to the distributed, heterogeneous and customized edge.
+An example addressing the distributed edge challenge is adapting Kubernetes using a key-value store based on Conflict-free Replicated Data Types (CDRT) {{Jeffery}}.
+To address heterogeneity and customization, {{Cao}} uses intent-based management mechanisms.
 * Sharing resources in multi-vendor/operator scenarios, with a goal to optimize criteria such as profit {{Anglano}}, resource usage, latency or energy consumption
 * Support for scaling, and enabling fault-tolerance or self-healing {{Jeong}}.
 Besides using hierarchical organization to cope with scaling, another available and possibly complementary mechanism is multicast ({{RFC7390}} {{I-D.ietf-core-oscore-groupcomm}})
 * Capacity planning, placement of infrastructure nodes to minimize delay {{Fan}}, cost, energy, etc.